cloudflare/cloudflare-docs/content/workers/get-started/quickstarts.md

 {{<worker-starter title="TypeScript Starter" repo="cloudflare/worker-typescript-template" description="A bare-bones Workers starter project, in TypeScript.">}}

-{{<worker-starter title="Worker Sites" repo="cloudflare/worker-sites-template" description="Easily deploy a static site or static assets to Cloudflare’s edge network.">}}
+{{<worker-starter title="Workers Sites" repo="cloudflare/worker-sites-template" description="Easily deploy a static site or static assets to Cloudflare’s edge network.">}}

 {{<worker-starter title="Router" repo="cloudflare/worker-template-router" description="Run different logic based on the URL and request method.
 Use this starter to Build REST APIs or apps that require routing logic.">}}

 {{<worker-starter title="Miniflare Example Project" repo="mrbbot/miniflare-typescript-esbuild-jest" description="An example Cloudflare Workers project that uses Miniflare for local development, TypeScript, esbuild for bundling, and Jest for testing, with Miniflare's custom Jest environment.">}}

 {{<worker-starter title="Sunder Starter (Typescript)" repo="sunderjs/sunder-worker-template" description="A complete starter template using Sunder, TypeScript, Miniflare, esbuild, Jest, and Sass.
-Uses Worker Sites for static assets.">}}
+Uses Workers Sites for static assets.">}}

 {{<worker-starter title="Hono Starter" repo="honojs/hono-minimal" description="Hono is an ultrafast web framework built for Cloudflare Workers.
 This is a minimal project using Hono, TypeScript, esbuild, Miniflare, and Jest.">}}